Serotonin gets all the glory for helping to repair the brain following stress and injury.

 It's similar in function to LSD (the synthetic).

 Why are you even bringing this up in an article on BDNF?

 Psilocybin has shown remarkable effects on very intractable cases of anxiety, depression, addiction, and other mental health issues where the brain appears to be "stuck".

 Stuck is just another way to say unable to rebuild, repair, and change.

-It sounds like something we just spent quite a bit of time on.
+It sounds like something we just spent quite a bit of time discussing.

 As for anxiety, in a study of people facing a terminal illness, a double-blind study was performed with psilocybin:

 Anxiety significantly decreased as measured by the State-Trait Anxiety Inventory at 1 and 3 months post-treatment in the psilocybin group compared to niacin.
 Mood improved for 2 weeks after treatment and reached statistical significance on the Beck Depression Inventory at the 6-month point with the same comparison.

 This is just one study.
 Check out the New York Bestseller, How to Change Your Mind by Michael Pollan or the new Netflix show with the same name.

 This seems unfathomable.